 Engineers will usually work in teams, whether that's a disciplinary team or an integrated product team (where the different disciplines that make up the project work together).
 You'll also work with colleagues from procurement, sales and business development, as well as the client.
 However, there are also opportunities to work more independently.

 A willingness to be mobile is helpful as there are opportunities to travel within the UK and internationally, whether that's daily travel between sites, a one- or two-day trip or relocation for a few months for a particular project.
 My work has taken me to various locations in the UK, Germany, Italy and America.
-For the last ten years I have stayed in one place and I commute to different sites as required.
+For the past ten years I have stayed in one place and I commute to different sites as required.